shayanh/shayanh-hugo/content/_index.md

 software verification.
 I completed my BSc in computer engineering at the [University of Tehran](http://ut.ac.ir/en).

-From 2015 to 2020, I worked at [Cafebazaar](https://cafebazaar.ir/app?l=en), the
-most popular Android application store in Iran, with more than 35 million users.
+From 2015 to 2020, I worked at [Cafe Bazaar](https://cafebazaar.ir/app?l=en), the most popular Android application store in Iran, with more than 35 million users.
 During these years, I served as a Software Engineer, Product Manager, Technical Lead, and Software Engineering Manager.
 One of my main contributions was building a distributed object storage and a content delivery network.
-Moreover, I was one of the co-founders of Cafebazaar Cloud, which is a subsidiary of Cafebazaar that provides public cloud services to other companies (rebranded as [Sotoon](https://sotoon.ir/) later).
+Moreover, I was one of the co-founders of Cafe Bazaar Cloud, which is a subsidiary of Cafe Bazaar that provides public cloud services to other companies (rebranded as [Sotoon](https://sotoon.ir/) later).

 In 2021, I started the [Peydaa](https://peydaa.ir/) project.
 Peydaa is a